Shakuntala Devi (film): Plot

-In 2001, Anupama Banerjee arrives in London with her husband Ajay, and reveals that she is suing her mother, Shakuntala Devi.
+In 2001, Anupama Banerjee arrives in London, England with her husband, Ajay Abhay Kumar, and reveals that she is filing a criminal case against her mother, Shakuntala Devi.

-The film shifts to Shakuntala Devi's childhood in Bengaluru in the 1930s, where her family discovers her incredible talent for quickly solving complex mathematical problems in her head.
-Her father, Bishaw, decides to use Shakuntala's talent and have her do "math shows," where she would entertain people with her problem solving prowess.
+The film moves to Shakuntala Devi's childhood in Bangalore in the 1930s where her family discovers her incredible talent for quickly solving complex mathematical problems in her head.
+Her alcoholic father, Bishaw, decides to use Shakuntala's talent and have her do "math shows," where she would entertain people with her problem solving prowess.
 Shakuntala continues to do math shows and earn for the family as she grows up, but blames her father for not letting her live a normal childhood.
-She also blames her mother for not standing up to him, especially in the wake of her sister's death.
+She also blames her mother for not standing up to him, especially in the wake of her disabled sister's death, which could've been prevented with proper treatment.
 In 1954, she leaves for London after a violent altercation with her boyfriend, Dhiraj, after she learns that he had been pretending to love her even though he had a marriage fixed and even the invites printed out.

-In London, Shakuntala lives with Tarabai in her home with three other Indian men, but struggles to find opportunities for her shows.
-But, she eventually manages to impress Javier, a Spanish mathematician when she shows off her skills at the Royal Mathematical Society in London.
+In London, Shakuntala lives with Tarabai in her home with three other Indian men but struggles to find opportunities for her shows.
+However, she eventually manages to impress Javier, a Spanish mathematician, when she shows off her skills at the Royal Mathematical Society in London.
 He helps improve Shakuntala's English and helps her get shows, and the pair begin a relationship as well.
 Shakuntala's popularity rapidly grows, and is given the nickname "The Human Computer" after she proves a computer wrong on a TV show.
 She expands her global influence by performing in other countries, and becomes a worldwide celebrity.
 Amidst all of this, Javier ends his relationship with Shakuntala, stating that he needs to return to Spain.

-In 1968, Shakuntala meets Paritosh Banerji in Mumbai, and the two quickly fall in love.
+In 1968, Shakuntala meets Paritosh Banerjee in Mumbai, and the two quickly fall in love.
 The couple eventually get married and settle in Kolkata, with the aspirations of starting a family.
-In 1970, Shakuntala gives birth to Anupama, nicknamed Anu, and devotes her life to being a mother.
-However, she realizes how much she misses doing shows and decides to resume her career, leaving Anu with Paritosh.
+In 1970, Shakuntala gives birth to Anupama, also known Anu, and devotes her life to being a mother.
+However, she realises how much she misses doing shows and decides to resume her career, leaving Anu with Paritosh.
 Shakuntala continues to amaze people, and even makes it into The Guinness Book of Records, but she worries about being an uncaring mother.
-Ultimately, she decides to take Anu with her on her travels, much to Paritosh's dismay.
-They soon divorce.
+Much to Paritosh's dismay, Shakuntala ultimately decides to take Anu with her on her travels and they soon divorce.